brucefan1983/GPUMD/doc/gpumd/input_parameters/dump_piston.rst

 In shock wave piston simulations, it's often crucial to compute thermo information at different regions, both before and after the shock wave passage.

-Piston simulation often involves millions of atoms.
-If we dump all the virial, velocity of each atom, the output file will become very large, and data process will be cumbersome.
-This dump can calculate the spatial thermo information during the simulation.Piston simulations commonly involve millions of atoms.
+Piston simulations commonly involve millions of atoms.
 Dumping all the virial and velocity data for each atom can lead to excessively large output files, making data processing cumbersome.
 The `dump_piston` command addresses this by calculating spatial thermo information during the simulation.

 This feature calculates the spatial distribution of partical velocity (km/h), stress (GPa), temperature and density (g/cm3).